Collecting Weather Data (Cambridge (CIE) IGCSE Geography)

 Precipitation

-• Precipitation is any water that falls to earth - hail, mist, rain, sleet, or snow
+• Precipitation is any water that falls to earth—hail, mist, rain, sleet, or snow

-• Unit of measure is millimetres (mm)
+• The unit of measure is millimetres (mm)

 • A rain gauge is used to measure precipitation

-• At the same time each day, any water that has collected is poured into the tapered measuring cylinder
+• At the same time each day, any water that has collected is poured into a tapered measuring cylinder on a flat surface

 • The water level is then read with the eye at the same level as the lowest part of the meniscus of the water